-Despite its critics, Martin claims PSM are as essential to the modern media landscape as ever.
+Despite its critics, Martin claims public service media are as essential to the modern media landscape as ever.

 "All around the world we can see audiences investing more trust and indeed flocking to public service media as a reliable and trusted source of information; a place they can have a say in issues that are important to them," she says.

-"The ABC particularly survives on its ability to meet the needs and interests of its audiences," Martin says.
-"It wouldn't be here still unless they really connected with Australians and clearly adapted rapidly to peoples' changing needs and interests."
+"The ABC particularly survives on their ability to meet the needs and interests of their audiences," Martin says.
+"They wouldn't be here still unless they really connected with Australians and clearly adapted rapidly to peoples' changing needs and interests."

 What: Re-Visionary Interpretations of the Public Enterprise (RIPE) Conference

-Where: Opening day at ABC Ultimo studios, 700 Harris Street, Ultimo, NSW.
-See map and directions
+Where: Opening day - ABC Ultimo studios, 700 Harris Street, Ultimo, NSW